Springer fibers and the Delta Conjecture at $t=0$: Acknowledgements

 \section{Acknowledgements}

-We are grateful to Sara Billey, Maria Gillespie, Erik Insko, Isabella Novik, Julia Pevtsova, Martha Precup, Claudio Procesi, Brendon Rhoades, and Andy Wilson for helpful conversations.
+We are grateful to Sara Billey, Maria Gillespie, Erik Insko, Abel Lacabanne, Isabella Novik, Julia Pevtsova, Martha Precup, Claudio Procesi, Brendon Rhoades, Pedro Vaz, Arik Wilbert, and Andy Wilson for helpful conversations and comments.
 Thanks especially to Leonardo Mihalcea for useful conversations about Hirzebruch surfaces.
 The first author would like to thank the Institute for Computational and Experimental Research Mathematics (ICERM) for their hospitality, where he was a resident in Spring 2021 during which part of the current work was completed.